 This post may contain affiliate links.
 Please see our Affiliate Disclosure for more information.

 The turkey is the most important part of a traditional Thanksgiving meal.
 It is at the center of the meal and the family table.
 Cooking the Thanksgiving turkey can be a seriously stressful task.
 One small error can mean disaster, and you and your family will have to deal with a dry, overcooked bird for the holiday.
 If you are nervous about hosting this Thanksgiving, you’ve come to the right place!
 These Ingenious Turkey Cooking Hacks will help you put a perfectly cooked Thanksgiving turkey on the table this holiday with minimal fuss!
-For more helpful Thanksgiving tips and tricks to help your Turkey Day run smoothly, check out Thanksgiving Hacks, 10 Free + Low Cost Thanksgiving Supplies, and Early Thanksgiving Prep Ideas.
+For more helpful Thanksgiving tips and tricks to help your Turkey Day run smoothly, check out the following:

-Turkey Cooking Hacks for a Seamless Turkey Day
+Super Simple Turkey Cooking Hacks for the Best Turkey Ever!

 EXPECTING A LOT OF GUESTS?